jean-pierreBoth/annembed/README.md

 Currently only the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) are implemented.
 But the mnist examples shows how to run the embedding, even in this (preliminary) state.

+## Building

+ The crate provides 2 features to choose between openblas-static and intel-mkl-static.
+So **--features "openblas-static"** or  **--features "openblas-static"** or must be passed to cargo to compile.
+Alternatively define the default in Cargo.toml.
 ## Results

 These are preliminary results.